-The ALLY Network is made up of gay, straight, cis and diverse gendered staff and students who want to support the building of an inclusive working and learning environment for all.
+The ALLY Network is made up of gay, straight, cis and diverse gendered staff and students who support building an inclusive working and learning environment for all.

-The one day ALLY workshop draws on personal experiences to raise consciousness about issues around gender and sexuality.
-Developing skills and understanding of how to be truly inclusive is the aim of the workshop.
+The one-day ALLY workshop draws on personal experiences to raise consciousness about issues around gender and sexuality.
+The aim of these workshops are to develop skills and understanding of how to be truly inclusive.

 What is the role of an Ally?